carlyemiddleton/funboot/README.md

 library(parallel)
 ```

 For the spatstat package, it is recommended to load only the above spatstat modules instead of loading library(spatstat) all together.
-In our experience, some of the spatstat modules besides the ones above can interfere with with the pffr() function.
+In our experience, some of the spatstat modules besides the ones above can interfere with with the function pffr() from the package *refund*, which we use to fit our method's functional regression model.

 Once all dependencies are present, install the package: